Updated on

 These are a type of infection that is commonly associated with contact lens use.

-Daily wear contacts are ideal for those who maintain active lifestyles and do not have a tolerance for overnight wear.
+Daily wear contacts are ideal for those who maintain active lifestyles and aren’t tolerant of overnight wear.
 Daily wear contacts have less risk of developing eye conditions.
 However, they do wear out and must be replaced more frequently.

 In this article